kataw/kataw/test/__snapshot__/parser/expressions/assignment/to_keyword/gen/should_listen_to_use_strict_directive_in_function_wrapped/continue.md

 ✖ Identifier expected - start: 34, end: 42
 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 34, end: 42 ✖ Identifier expected - start: 42, end: 44
-✖ Expected a `;` - start: 46, end: 47
+✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 34, end: 44 ✖ Expected a `;` - start: 46, end: 47
 ✖ Declaration or statement expected - start: 48, end: 50